-These include giant mecha that transforms from a theater.
+- These include giant mecha that transforms from a theater.

-And a hot springs bath that makes mecha explode.
+- And a hot springs bath that makes mecha explode.

-Fire Emblem: Genealogy of the Holy War uses this with a twist: it's limited to romantic relationships, and in the second half you play as the characters' children.
+- Genealogy of the Holy War uses this with a twist: it's limited to romantic relationships, and in the second half you play as the characters' children.
 Their abilities depend on who supported with whom in the first half.
 The second generation characters can be paired up as well, but this only gives the usual stat bonuses since the game ends before a third generation can show up.
 Additionally, sometimes the partners in a relationship can give each other stat point increases or great items.
 Later games are similar, but that falls under Relationship Values.

-Fire Emblem Awakening takes it back to this trope by again allowing for child-bearing romantic relationships, although the non-romantic supports are still present (and the main character can support with any character of either gender, with romance being available with any character of the opposite gender up until getting a husband/wife.
+- Fire Emblem Awakening takes it back to this trope by again allowing for child-bearing romantic relationships, although the non-romantic supports are still present (and the main character can support with any character of either gender, with romance being available with any character of the opposite gender up until getting a husband/wife.
 Including the child characters (Time Travel Romance is involved), which means that most of them have different conversations for whether or not the child is the main character's child (and Morgan, who is always the main character's opposite-gendered child, has at least three different sets of conversations with some characters—one as their younger sister (or younger brother in Lucina's case), one as their son/daughter, and one as a romantic interest—and in some cases, a same-gendered, unrelated Morgan could also have an A-level conversation available)).
 The "Future Past" DLC really hammers it home.

-Sengoku Rance, as well as the other games in the series, love this trope.
+- Sengoku Rance, as well as the other games in the series, love this trope.
 As relationship goes up, characters get stronger, to put it in a simple way.

-In Record Of Agarest War, you have to raise the affection level of a potential Love Interest before you can even choose her to be the mother of your child for the next generation, and the higher her affection, the more of her stats gets passed on to said child.
+- In Record of Agarest War, you have to raise the affection level of a potential Love Interest before you can even choose her to be the mother of your child for the next generation, and the higher her affection, the more of her stats gets passed on to said child.

-The warrior Iris from Princess Waltz is formed from the combination of the Prince and a Princess, with her powers determined by the level of intimacy between the pair.
+- The warrior Iris from Princess Waltz is formed from the combination of the Prince and a Princess, with her powers determined by the level of intimacy between the pair.
 Being one of "those" sort of games, the Mentor notes that sex can be very helpful in making the pair comfortable with each other's bodies.